liguowang/CrossMap/docs/index.rst

 `Wiggle <http://genome.ucsc.edu/goldenPath/help/wiggle.html>`_ (WIG) format is useful for displaying continuous data such as GC content and the reads intensity of high-throughput sequencing data.
 BigWig is a self-indexed binary-format Wiggle file, and has the advantage of supporting random access.
-This means only regions that need to be displayed are retrieved by genome browser, and it dramatically reduces the time needed for data transferring (`Kent et al., 2010 <http://bioinformatics.oxfordjournals.org/content/26/17/2204.long>`_).
 Input wiggle data can be in variableStep (for data with irregular intervals) or fixedStep (for data with regular intervals).
-Regardless of the input, the output will always in bedGraph format. bedGraph format is similar to wiggle format and can be converted into BigWig format using UCSC `wigToBigWig <http://hgdownload.cse.ucsc.edu/admin/exe/>`_ tool.
+Regardless of the input, the output files are always in bedGraph format.
 We export files in bedGraph format because it's more compact than wiggle format, and more importantly, CrossMap internally transforms wiggle into bedGraph to increase running speed.